tethig/turbo-spoon/Terminal.md

 alias ll="ls -al@"
 alias cloud="cd ${HOME}/Library/Mobile\ Documents/com\~apple\~CloudDocs"

-alias perseus="export PATH="\$NOCONDA" && echo Medusa decapitated."
-alias medusa="export PATH="\${HOME}/anaconda/bin:\$NOCONDA" && echo Perseus defeated."

-# Clear the snakes for homebrew
-brew () {
-  perseus
-  command brew "$@"
-  medusa
-}

 # Settings for iTerm2
 test -e "${HOME}/.iterm2_shell_integration.bash" && source "${HOME}/.iterm2_shell_integration.bash"
 ```

 In the pretty colours section, I make some colour rules for the display of files according to their type.
 Unfortunately I am not able to recall/attribute where I first learned this.
 This is helpful for making the output from ```ls``` more informative.

 In the setting aliases section, I create some shortcuts to reduce typing.
 As you can see I am using this to access my elusive iCloud folder (MacOS only) as well as to shortcut some frequently used BASH commands.
-(I used to shortcut ```source activate env_name``` conda commands but I've decided that's too lazy now).

-You can see how the method linked above modifies the ```brew``` command, bookending it with calls to remove/return the prepended anaconda path from the PATH variable.

 Finally, you can see code added by iTerm2 for shell integration.